miafrank/base_python_setup/README.md

 # base_python_setup
-A README that explains how to install python, pipenv, and setup a python project with virtual env
+Setup for install of python, pipenv, and setup a python project with virtual env

 ## Install Python